Marián Kéry: Politics

 Kéry started in local politics.
-He became a member of local assembly in Červený Hrádok at the age of 19.
+He became a member of the local assembly in Červený Hrádok at the age of 19.
 In 2001, he joined SMER and became a regional chairman in Zlaté Moravce.
 In 2005 he was elected a Representative in the regional assembly of the Nitra Region and since 2012 an MP.

 In 2018, Kéry was among the SMER MPs critical of some individuals in the party leadership, including the interior minister Robert Kaliňák, due to them being publicly perceived as corrupt.
 After the 2020 Slovak parliamentary election, he joined a platform for "Slovakia of Values" together with fellow SMER MP, who later left the party, Ján Podmanický and an extreme right MP Tomáš Taraba.

-In his position as the Head of Foreign Affairs committee of the National Council, Kéry pursued a strongly Pro-Russian line prior and after the 2022 Russian invasion of Ukraine, in stark contrast to the vast majority of Slovak politicians.
+In his position as the Head of Foreign Affairs committee of the National Council, Kéry pursued a strongly Pro-Russian line prior to and after the 2022 Russian invasion of Ukraine, in stark contrast to the vast majority of Slovak politicians.
 However, upon the outbreak of the Russia invasion, he condemned it.

 Personal life

 From the age of 18.
 Kéry officiated regional football games, however he had to start after 14 years due to a knee injury.
 He remains closely involved with the local football club FC ViOn Zlaté Moravce.

-As of 2022, he was enrolled in a Law program at the Matej Bel University.
+As of 2022, he was enrolled in a law program at the Matej Bel University.
 Together with his wife Adriana, he has two daughters.